daviebadger/books/restructuredtext/restructuredtext.rst

 Substitution definitions may be defined either before substitution references or after them.
-The latter is a better choice because they may be organized at the end of a document after footnotes and hyperlink targets.
+The latter is a better choice because they may be organized at the end of a section or even better at the end of a document after footnotes and hyperlink targets.

 .. note::